prem-muthedath/timer/README.md

 folder.
 Both Beck's timer as well as my version report braod but similar variations for methods whose timings increase with collection size.
 These variations become more pronounced for collection sizes >= 1000.
-Despite these variations, the reported timings from my version agree well with Beck's.
+Despite these variations, reported timings from my version agree well with Beck's.

 I did these benchmarks on a Macbook Air mid-2012 running Java 1.7.
 This stuff is quite old, and I suspect the large variations in the data most likely stem